cocos3d/cocos3d/README.md

 `CC3DemoMashUp` app, will help you understand how to use cocos3d, and demonstrate many of the key features and capabilities of cocos3d.

-For convenience, to access all of the demos together, open the *cocos3d.xcworkspace* Xcode workspace.
+For convenience, to access all of the demos together, open either the *cocos3d-iOS.xcworkspace* or *cocos3d-Mac.xcworkspace* Xcode workspace.
 You can also open each demo project individually in the Demos folder.

 At the time of this release, the current stable version of cocos2d is `2.0`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
 To build